 - Fall semester, submit your application by July 1.

-- Spring semester, submit your application by November 1.
+- Spring semester, submit your application by December 1.

 - J.D. students may apply at any time, but are encouraged to apply in their second year to facilitate course planning and communication about human rights programming and professional opportunities.

 The Graduate Certificate in Human Rights requires a minimum total of 12 credits, consisting of 1 core course and 3 electives, as detailed below.

 Course substitution requests are considered on a case-by-case basis by our Graduate Advisory Committee.
 To request a course substitution, please complete and submit the Course Substitution Request Form.

 A complete listing of our current graduate course offerings can be viewed on our Course Offerings page.

 - HRTS 5301: Contemporary Debates in Human Rights

 - LAW 7883: Human Rights and Post Conflict Justice